goodtaeeun/OSS_final_project/README.md

 # What is Grade Tracker? 💯

-Grade Checker is a SW that helps you keep track of your scores and grades.
+Grade Tracker is a SW that helps you keep track of your scores and grades.
+If you take mutiple courses, it is hard to keep track of your scores.
+As the semster reaches its end, wen must figure out where to invest more effort.
+This SW will help you in that time.

 ## How to start